Skip to main content

 How much altitude will I be experiencing?

-Is altitude sickness a concern?
 Bhutan’s elevation ranges from 1,300 meters to 3,700 meters.
 While altitude sickness is unlikely at these levels, it’s essential to stay hydrated and take breaks when necessary.
-The tour is designed for a gradual acclimatization process.
+This Thimphu Festival Tour is designed for a gradual acclimatization process.

 Are there any cultural etiquette I should be aware of while visiting Bhutan?